jbeeko/TypeUp/README.md

 # TypeUp

 TypeUp consists of a FSharp Object Notation (FSON) language and a matching FSONParser.
-TypeUp lets you represent a wide rage of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
+TypeUp lets you represent a wide range of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
 Effectivly FSharp provides the data definition language for a simple human readable object notation.

-TypeUp is useful where strickly typed data needs to be specified in a text file.
+TypeUp is useful where typed data needs to be specified in a text file.
 For example configuration files or structured documents such as contracts or service definition documents.

+For the FSharp developer TypeUp is very simple and direct.
+Most FSharp domain models will define a valid matching FSON dialect that can be used to specify data directly.
+There is no need to parse another representation such as JSON and then translate the JSON structure into the FSharp types.

 Here is an example of defining a type, creating some data and parsing it.